AditiGitApex/Library-Management-System/README.md

 ## 📚 Library Management System

-A simple Library Management System I've built using **Java** and **MySQL**, featuring user and admin modules with book management, registration, login, and more.
+A simple terminal-based Library Management System I've built using **Java** and **MySQL**, featuring user and admin modules with book management, registration, login, and more.
 This system helps track books issued/returned and maintain organized records.

 ---